Nedjik07/Rock-paper-scissors/README.md

 # Rock-paper-scissors
-This repo is an exercice from [TheOdingProject](https://www.theodinproject.com)
+This repo is an exercise from [TheOdinProject](https://www.theodinproject.com) It was interesting